YXZNCE/LazadaOrderExtraction/README.md

 A simple .NET console application that uses **PuppeteerSharp** to scrape order details like price, quantity, name from Lazada Philippines.
 this collects order data across multiple pages, and can export it to an Excel file for easy viewing or bookkeeping.

+## Disclaimer
+**⚠️ Important Notice ⚠️**

+This software is provided **"as is"** without any warranties, express or implied.
+The author **does not** accept any responsibility or liability for any damages, losses, or issues arising from the use or misuse of this tool.

+### Intended Use

+This tool is **exclusively** designed for **personal use** to help users manage and optimize their own Lazada [PH] orders.
+It is **not** intended for commercial purposes, data mining, or any activities that violate Lazada's [Terms & Conditions](https://www.lazada.com.ph/terms-conditions/).

+### Compliance

+Users are **responsible** for ensuring that their use of this software complies with all applicable laws, regulations, and Lazada's [Platform Engagement Tools Terms & Conditions](https://www.lazada.com.ph/terms-conditions/).
+The author **does not** endorse or support any actions that infringe upon these terms.

+### No Warranty

+The author makes **no guarantees** regarding the functionality, accuracy, or reliability of this tool.
+Use it at your **own risk**.

+### Limitation of Liability

+Under no circumstances shall the author be liable for any direct, indirect, incidental, special, or consequential damages resulting from the use or inability to use this software.

 ## Features

 - **Manual Login**: Allows you to log in via a real browser window (headless = false).